 Slurs (Hammer-ons & Pull-offs) for Classical Guitar

 The following lessons focus on playing and practicing slurs on classical guitar.
 The first overview lesson covers a definition, context, and some beginner exercises.
-The books mentioned are my Volume 2 Method, 20 Favorite Exercises, and Ten Classical Etudes.
+Check out my method books and technique books at the sheet music page.
 This is great video for beginners or intermediates looking to improve and existing problems.
 This comes via my YouTube channel (YouTube Link 4k).

 Lesson on Slurs by Matthew McAllister